Towards a Robust Deep Neural Network in Texts: A Survey: Preliminaries

+\textbf{Euclidean Distance}\cite{maysaebkmskwc2018}.
+The original Euclidean distance is the beeline from one point to another in Euclidean space.
+As the mapping of text to this space, it acts as a metric to calculate the similarity between two objects, which are represented as vectors.
+Thus, given two word vectors $\vec{m}=(m_1,\ldots, m_i, \ldots, m_k)$ and $\vec{n}=(n_1,\ldots, n_i, \ldots, n_k)$, the Euclidean distance $ED$ of these two vectors is defined as

-where $m_{i}$ and $n_{i}$ are the $i$-th factors in the $k$-dimensional vectors respectively.
+where $m_{i}$ and $n_{i}$ are the $i$-th factors in the $k$-dimensional vectors, respectively.
 The lower the distance is, the more similar they are.

-But Euclidean distance is more frequently used in image domain\cite{smmdafofpf2017,ncdw2017,smmdafpf2016,mcyannjk2017} with a generalized term called $L_{2}$ norm or $L_{2}$ distance.
+\textbf{Edit Distance}\cite{jgjlmlsyjq2018}.
+Edit distance refers to the number of editing operations required to convert one string to another, and Levenshtein distance \cite{vil1966} is a widely used edit distance.
+For two strings $a$ and $b$, the Levenshtein distance $lev$ is calculated by

+where $lev(i,j)$ is the distance between the first $i$ characters in $a$ and the first $j$ characters in $b$.
+The lower it is, the more similar the two strings are.

+\textbf{Cosine Similarity}\cite{djzjjjtzps2020}.
+Cosine similarity refers to the similarity between two vectors by measuring the cosine of the angle between them.
+For two given word vectors $\vec{m}$ and $\vec{n}$, the cosine similarity $CD$ is calculated by

-\textbf{Cosine Distance.} Cosine distance is also a computational method for semantic similarity.
-It calculates the cosine value of the angle between two vectors.
-Compared with Euclidean distance, the cosine distance pays more attention to the difference between the directions of two vectors.
+Compared with Euclidean distance, the cosine similarity pays more attention to the difference between the directions of two vectors.
 The more consistent their directions are, the more similar they are.
-For two given word vectors $\vec{m}$ and $\vec{n}$, the cosine similarity of them is shown in formula \eqref{cosinesimilarity}:

-\textbf{Jaccard Similarity Coefficient.} For two given sets A and B, their Jaccard similarity coefficient $J(A, B)$ is shown in formula \eqref{JaccardSimilarity}:
+\textbf{Jaccard Similarity Coefficient}\cite{jfsjtdbltw2019}.
+The Jaccard similarity coefficient is used to compare the similarity between a limited sample set.
+For two given sets A and B, their Jaccard similarity coefficient $J(A, B)$ is calculated by

 where $0 \leq J(A,B) \leq 1$.
-It means that the closer the value of $J(A,B)$ is to 1, the more similar they are.
-In texts, intersection $A \cap B$ refers to similar words in the samples and union $A \cup B$ is all words without duplication.
+The closer the value of $J(A,B)$ is to 1, the more similar they are.
+In texts, intersection $A \cap B$ refers to similar words in the samples, and union $A \cup B$ is all words without duplication.

-\textbf{Word Mover’s Distance (WMD).} WMD\cite{mjkysnikkqw2015} is a variation of Earth Mover's Distance (EMD)\cite{yrctljg1998}.
-It is used to measure the dissimilarity between two text documents, relying on the traveling distance from embedded words of one document to another.
-The lower the value of WMD is, the more similar the two texts are.

-\textbf{Edit Distance.} Edit distance is a way to measure the minimum modifications by turning a string to another.
-The lower it is, the more similar the two strings are.
-It can be applied to computational biology and natural language processing.
-Levenshtein distance\cite{vil1966} is also known as edit distance with insertion, deletion, replacement operations in the work of \cite{jgjlmlsyjq2018}.

-These metrics are applied to different objects.
-Among them, Euclidean distance, cosine distance, and WMD are used on vectors.
-Adversarial examples and the original ones in texts are transformed into vectors, and then these three methods are applied to calculate the distance between the vectors.
-On the contrary, Jaccard similarity coefficient and edit distance are directly used on text inputs without the need to convert raw texts to vectors.